itaditya/mvc-go/Readme.md

 1. Clone this project in a folder outside `GOPATH` (because we are using Go Modules).
 1. `cd` into the project.
 1. Install all dependencies with `go get -u`.
+1. Rename `.env.example` to `.env` and provide the necessary information like Database URI etc.
 1. Start server with `bee run`.